isotopp/isotopp.github.io/content/posts/2023-02-20-rotating-accounts-or-passwords.md

 Conversely, while account rotation has automatically good observability, it complicates authorisation.
 Authorisation is the set of permissions ties to an identity, the `GRANT`s in SQL-lingo.

-If you rotate accounts. you are essentially creating new accounts and drop old accounts on a schedule.
+If you rotate accounts, you are essentially creating new accounts and drop old accounts on a schedule.
 That means

 - either store the authorization outside the system